 * Click here for rating key

-The Boathouse on Blackwattle Bay Restaurant Review: Enjoying a dozen oysters for dinner is not unusual.
-But finding 12 or more different oysters daily, sourced from around Australia, on a restaurant menu?
-It’s that sort of care for the basics that has made this place so popular.
+The Boathouse on Blackwattle Bay Restaurant Review: Enjoying a dozen oysters for dinner is not unusual, but how about finding 12 or more different oyster varieties sourced from around Australia on a restaurant tasting plate?
+It’s that sort of care for the basics which has made this place so popular.
 Established in 1997 and reflecting its background as a historic boat shed, The Boathouse’s moniker doesn’t truly express the gravitas behind this venture.
-Colin Barker is the head chef, and owner Tony Papas is himself a chef, too.
-With such a waterside ambience it is a foregone conclusion that the menu will feature seafood, and few restaurants do it better.
+But it’s not all about oysters.
+With such a waterside ambience it is a foregone conclusion that the menu, from chef Colin Barker and his team, will feature seafood, and few restaurants do it better.
+Expect to find some of the best hand-cut chips in town, too.
 The snapper pie is well known, its recipe a closely guarded house secret.
-Other options might range from seared hiramasa kingfish with saffron to pan-fried wild mulloway and much more.
-Something for meat-eaters such as Wagyu flank steak and a vegetarian dish will be on offer as alternatives.
-Expect to find some of the best hand-cut chips in town.
-It’s a hidden gem and locating it the first time may sound tricky, but no one forgets how to return.
+Other options might range from seared Coffs Harbour yellowtail kingfish with octopus to pan-fried Wallis Lake flathead, or char-grilled swordfish.
+Meat-eaters and vegetarians are not overlooked.
+Chargrilled Wagyu flank steak is as good as it gets, and meatless dishes are on offer as alternatives.
+Desserts include banana soufflé or whipped cheesecake with strawberry sorbet and black olive caramel.
+It’s a hidden gem and locating it the first time may seem tricky, but no one forgets how to return.